Duality and mapping tori in Heegaard Floer homology: The graph TQFT for Heegaard Floer homology

 \section{The graph TQFT for Heegaard Floer homology}

-In this section, we provide an overview of the graph TQFT for Heegaard Floer homology, constructed by the author \cite{ZemGraphTQFT}, and prove some properties which are relevant to this paper.
+In this section, we provide an overview of the graph TQFT for Heegaard Floer homology \cite{ZemGraphTQFT}, and prove some properties which are relevant to this paper.
 The graph TQFT uses the following notion of cobordism between multi-pointed 3-manifolds:

-\begin{define} \begin{enumerate} \item A \textbf{ribbon graph} is a graph with no valence zero vertices, together with a choice of cyclic ordering of the edges adjacent to each vertex. \item A \textbf{ribbon graph cobordism} $(W,\Gamma):(Y_1,\ve{w}_1)\to (Y_2,\ve{w}_2)$ between two multi-pointed 3-manifolds is a pair consisting of a 4-manifold $W$ with $\d W=-Y_1\sqcup Y_2$ as well as a ribbon graph $\Gamma\subset W$ such that $\Gamma\cap Y_i=\ve{w}_i$ and each basepoint of $\ve{w}_i$ has valence 1 in $\Gamma$. \end{enumerate} \end{define}
+\begin{define} \begin{enumerate} \item A \emph{ribbon graph} is a graph with no valence zero vertices, together with a choice of cyclic ordering of the edges adjacent to each vertex. \item A \emph{ribbon graph cobordism} $(W,\Gamma):(Y_1,\ve{w}_1)\to (Y_2,\ve{w}_2)$ between two multi-pointed 3-manifolds is a pair consisting of a 4-manifold $W$ with $\d W=-Y_1\sqcup Y_2$ as well as a ribbon graph $\Gamma\subset W$ such that $\Gamma\cap Y_i=\ve{w}_i$ and each basepoint of $\ve{w}_i$ has valence 1 in $\Gamma$. \end{enumerate} \end{define}

-To a ribbon graph cobordism $(W,\Gamma):(Y_1,\ve{w}_1)\to (Y_2,\ve{w}_2)$, equipped with a $\Spin^c$ structure $\frs$ on $W$, the author constructs a cobordism map in \cite{ZemGraphTQFT}.
-The graph cobordism maps from \cite{ZemGraphTQFT} extend the construction of cobordism maps due to Ozsv\'{a}th and Szab\'{o} in \cite{OSTriangles} (which are implicitly for cobordisms equipped with a path from the basepoint in $Y_1$ and the basepoint in $Y_2$).
-We note that the map $F_{W,\Gamma,\frs}^A$ is denoted $F_{W,\Gamma,\frs}$ in \cite{ZemGraphTQFT}.
-There is a variation, written $F_{W,\Gamma,\frs}^B$, which we will also consider in this paper.

-In Sections~\ref{sec:mapsandrelations} and \ref{sec:outlineofconstruction}, we will provide more details about the construction of the graph cobordism maps, and explain the distinction between the type-$A$ maps and the type-$B$ maps.
-In Sections~\ref{sec:furtherrelationsofGraphTQFT}, \ref{sec:graphsandhomologyactions} and \ref{sec:relativehomologyandTriangles} we will describe some relations which are satisfied by the graph cobordism maps.